 And – let’s be honest – whether it’s a regular reality TV show or 20 minutes of Candy Crush each day, there’s usually something we could drop and replace with some free online training – we just need to be honest with ourselves!

-What are you going to learn to do this year?
+What are you going to learn to do next?
 Let us know in the comments.